Pro Taste

 Legumes and pulses: great for our bodies and the soil

 Pulses have been eaten by humans for at least 10,000 years and are a nutritious core staple of most diets around the world.
-They are an inexpensive source of protein, vitamins, complex carbohydrates, and fiber, as well as a substantial source of vitamins and minerals, particularly iron, zinc, folate, and magnesium.2 In addition, the phytochemicals, saponins, and tannins in pulses possess antioxidant and anti-carcinogenic effects, which indicates that consuming pulses might have significant anti-cancer effects.3
+They are an inexpensive source of protein, vitamins, complex carbohydrates, and fibre, as well as a substantial source of vitamins and minerals, particularly iron, zinc, folate, and magnesium.2 In addition, the phytochemicals, saponins, and tannins in pulses possess antioxidant and anti-carcinogenic effects, which indicates that consuming pulses might have significant anti-cancer effects.3

 Research has also shown that regular consumption of pulses can help to lower cholesterol, improve gut health, and support weight management.4 Their low glycaemic index makes them ideal for managing blood sugar levels, which is particularly beneficial for people with diabetes.

 Almost all national dietary guidelines around the world recommend the regular consumption of legumes and pulses.5 These guidelines are governments’ recommendations for the composition of individuals’ diets.
-They serve as the framework for food, nutrition, health, and agriculture policies, as well as for programs that foster healthy diets and lifestyles.
+They serve as the framework for food, nutrition, health, and agriculture policies, as well as for programmes that foster healthy diets and lifestyles.

 Sustainability leaders